Last updated on April 10th, 2024 at 04:29 pm

 The Psychology of Color

-Color affects people in many ways, one way being a strong correlation between color and feeling.
+Color affects people in many ways, one of which is being a strong correlation between color and feeling.
 In fact, studies have shown that color triggers a very specific response in our brains.
 Knowing this, designers use color, fonts, and images to tap into deep human behavior and emotions.

-Color also affects the way we understand the world, to the point where people recognize colors before letters or shapes.
+Color also affects how we understand the world to the point where people recognize colors before letters or shapes.
 At the same time, color perception can be very subjective and can vary according to age, gender, and culture.
 For example, some cultures associate white with purity and happiness, while others associate it with sadness and grief.

 In general, colors such as red, yellow, and orange are associated with excited emotions.
 Colors such as blue, violet, and green are associated with calmness, coolness, and tranquility.
 Colors can play a huge part in user experience.